-Up until the 18th century the expansion in the population of Sheffield, resulting from the burgeoning growth of its industries (Pollard 1956, 172-180), was accommodated chiefly in and around the historic core of the medieval market town through the intensification of building densities within existing burgage plots, and through the infilling of remaining open spaces within the town (see the 'Complex Historic Town Core' Character Zone).
-During the 18th century significant steps were taken to expand the town by the development of land in the 'Crofts' area to the north of the town and in the area between Burgess Street and Cambridge Street to the south west (Hey 1991, 87-89).
-These developments (whilst on a small scale) set the pattern for the development of the later grid iron developments of this zone, particularly in the system of leases that was used to facilitate development.

-Leases of between 99 and 900 years were typical and under this system (AHP 2003, 16) owners of large estates employed professional surveyors to plan the subdivision of their land into prospective building plots.
-Plans of Sheffield drawn in the late 18th and early 19th centuries show large areas of this zone in this state, with areas annotated as building ground or showing route of proposed street.
+Up until the 18th century the expansion in the population of Sheffield. resulting from the burgeoning growth of its industries (Pollard 1956, 172-180), was accommodated chiefly in and around the historic core of the medieval market town through the intensification of building densities within existing burgage plots, and through the infilling of remaining open spaces within the town (qv 'Complex Historic Town Cores' Character Zone).
+Over the 18th century significant early steps were taken to expand the town by the development of land in the 'Crofts' area to the north of the town and in the area between Burgess Street and Cambridge Street to the south west (Hey 1991, 87-89).
+These developments (whilst on a smaller scale) set the pattern for the development of the later gridiron developments of this zone, particularly in the system of leases that was used to facilitate development.
+Leases of between 99 and 900 years were typical and under this system, (AHP 2003, 16) owners of large estates employed professional surveyors to plan the subdivision of the land into prospective building plots.
+Plans of Sheffield drawn in the late 18th and early 19th centuries show large areas of this zone in this initial state, with areas annotated as building ground or showing route of proposed street.
 This system allowed the landowner to exploit the value of his land by levying a ground rent on the developed land according to its value in this early state.
-Subsequent developers could then develop buildings and charge their own increased ground rent (representing the improvement made to the value of the land by their new building).
-The system could often include further tiers of sub letting.
+Subsequent developers could then develop buildings and charge their own improved ground rent (representing the improvement made to the value of the property by their building).
+The system could often include further tiers of sub letting and contractors.
 This pattern of lease and sub lease was particularly well matched to the conditions of labour in the cutlery trades.
-In this sector a complex system, where independent craftsmen (known as Little Mesters from the late 19th century onwards [see

-Symonds et al 2002, 19]) rented working space within larger buildings had been in existence for many years1.
-As each tier of ground rent had a value that could be used as security against borrowing, the system greatly facilitated the financing of large-scale industrial development (ibid).

-The first major example of the application of the building lease system in this zone was instigated by the Duke of Norfolk, in the area between the historic town and the River Sheaf - land recorded by the survey of John Harrison in 1637 as Alsopp Farme (Scurfield 1986, 163-164).
+In this sector a complex system of independent labour where craftsmen, (romantically characterised as Little Mesters from the late 19th century onwards [see Symonds et al 2002, 19]) generally rented working space within larger buildings1 had been in existence for many years.
+As each tier of improved ground rent had a value that could be used as security against borrowing, the system greatly facilitated the financing of large-scale industrial development (ibid).
+The first major example of the application of the building lease system in this zone was instigated by the Duke of Norfolk (fig 3) in the area between the historic town and the River Sheaf, first recorded by the survey of John Harrison in 1637 as Alsopp Farme (Scurfield 1986, 163-164).
 This survey recorded the farm as demesne land of Sheffield Manor let to tenants at will.
-The land lay just inside the boundary of the former deer park and is likely to have been one of the earliest parts of the park to be subdivided and let as farmland.
-In the 1770s the Norfolk estate commissioned James Paine to prepare plans for a grid pattern of streets here (Harman and Minnis 2004, 135).
-It was intended that the leases be taken up by developers for high class residential property, but it seems that few were interested and by the 1790s leases were being arranged with cutlers for smaller dwellings; restrictions on 'offensive trades' (ibid, 136), originally intended to protect the new development, had been removed by 1800.
+The land lies just inside the probable north-western boundary of the former deer park, and is likely to have been one of the earliest parts of the park to be subdivided and let as farmland.
+In 1770s the Norfolk estate commissioned James Paine to prepare plans for a grid pattern of streets

-Figure 4: Detail of Fairbank's 1771 plan of Sheffield showing the 'Proposed Streets' of the Duke of Norfolk's development scheme.